Skip to main content

 Keeping Addresses Alive

 Monitoring is TTL-based.
 When the activation expires, the relayer stops watching for deposits.
-For long-lived deposit addresses (e.g. persistent exchange deposit addresses), set up a background job to call forwarding_activate before the TTL expires.
+Before presenting a forwarding address to a user, check its activation status and call account_activateForwardingAddress again if the TTL has expired.

-• The address is reactivated via forwarding_activate, at which point the relayer picks up the deposit
+• The address is reactivated via account_activateForwardingAddress, at which point the relayer picks up the deposit

 Multiple Addresses per Recipient